DEXRON: 1993 – DEXRON-III(F)

-1998 – DEXRON III(G)
+1998 – DEXRON-III(G)

-Released in December 1998, GM's Dexron-III(G) specification (GM6417M) was a synthetic blend automatic transmission fluid, especially developed to address the VCCC shuddering issue.
-It is also suitable for power steering systems, some hydraulic systems and for rotary air compressors where an excellent low-temperature fluidity is required.
+Released in December 1998, GM's DEXRON-III (G) specification (GM6417M) was a synthetic blend automatic transmission fluid, specially developed to address the VCCC shuddering issue.
+It is also suitable for power steering systems, some hydraulic systems, and rotary air compressors where excellent low-temperature fluidity is required.

-GM Dexron-III(G) licensed products have a license number on the can that begins with the letter G. Example: G-30001.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+GM DEXRON-III (G) licensed products have a license number on the can that begins with the letter G. This fluid is backward compatible with all previous DEXRON fluids as well as the Type "A" suffix "A" and the Type "A" fluids produced from 1949 to 1966.

-2003 – DEXRON III(H)
+2003 – DEXRON III (H)

-Introduced in 2003, GM's Dexron III(H) specification (GMN10055) replaced III (G).
-The (H) is an additive package for an updated friction modifier and with an oxidatively stable base oil (group 2).
-Oils according to this specification have longer maintenance of friction properties and anti-shudder properties, better foam control and a longer fluid life.
-Universal for all automatic transmission with and without controlled torque converter lockup clutch, the so-called GKÜB for gear-clutch-lock.
+Introduced in 2003, GM's DEXRON III (H) specification (GMN 10055) replaced III (G).
+The H is an additive package for an updated friction modifier and with an oxidatively stable base oil (group 2).
+Oils according to this specification have longer maintenance of friction properties and anti-shudder properties, better foam control, and a longer fluid life. universal for all automatic transmissions with and without controlled torque converter lockup clutch, the so-called GKÜB for gear-clutch-lock.

-GM Dexron-III(H) licensed products prior to 2011 had a license number on the can that begins with the letter H. Example: H-30001.
+GM DEXRON-III (H) licensed products prior to 2011 had a license number on the can that began with the letter H.

-NOTICE: This fluid specification and licensing program was inactivated in March 2011.
-The ATF Type III(H) fluid shown in the photograph is ACDelco's non-licensed fluid which is used to support older transmissions which still required the Dexron-III(H) fluid.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+This fluid specification and licensing program was inactivated in March 2011.
+The ATF Type III (H) fluid shown in the photograph is ACDelco's non-licensed fluid, which is used to support older transmissions that still required the DEXRON-III (H) fluid.
+This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" suffix "A" and the Type "A" fluids produced from 1949 to 1966.